sashasimic/cs_230/README.md

 ## 🚀 Installation

 ### Prerequisites
-- Python 3.9+ (3.10 recommended)
+- Python 3.12+ (3.12 recommended for Apple Silicon compatibility)
 - pip package manager
-- Git
+- Git (with submodules support for FinCast)
 - Google Cloud SDK (for cloud deployment)
-- Access to BigQuery with ticker data, GDELT data, and (optionally) synthetic data
+- Access to BigQuery with ticker data and GDELT sentiment data

 ### Local Setup